ELAP - Application and Field of Testing (FOT) Forms

 - FOT 104 - Volatile Organic Chemistry of Drinking Water - revised January 2018

-- FOT 110 - Volatile Organic Chemistry of Wastewater - revised June 2014
+- FOT 110 - Volatile Organic Constituents in Non-Potable Water - revised June 2019

-- FOT 111 - Semi-Volatile Organic Chemistry of Wastewater - revised April 2019
+- FOT 111 - Semi-Volatile Organic Constituents in Non-Potable Water - revised June 2019

 - FOT 116/117 - Volatile Organic Chemistry of Hazardous Waste/Semi-Volatile Organic Chemistry of Hazardous Waste - revised